Facebook accused of breaking New Zealand privacy law

 - No rescue by Congress for $75M fishing boat in Anacortes that can’t fish in U.S. waters

+The commissioner’s finding allows the man to seek financial damages against Facebook.
+The man wasn’t named and it wasn’t immediately clear whether he would pursue damages.

 The case also raises jurisdictional questions.
-Edwards says Facebook should comply by New Zealand laws but it is arguing it’s not bound by them because its operation is based in Ireland.
+Edwards said Facebook should comply by New Zealand laws but the company was arguing it’s not bound by them because its operation is based in Ireland.

+Edwards said Facebook has 2.5 million users in New Zealand, about half of the nation’s population, and that it takes money from New Zealand businesses.

+“We don’t believe there’s any credible question that it’s operating in New Zealand and is subject to New Zealand laws,” he said.